Seblor/easy-encoder/readme.md

 2. Download `Easy Encoder.exe` and place it in a convenient location.
 3. Download ffmpeg from [ffmpeg.org](https://ffmpeg.org/download.html) (or directly download it [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-n8.0-latest-win64-gpl-8.0.zip)) and ensure it's accessible via your system PATH (alternatively you can place `ffmpeg.exe` and `ffprobe.exe` next to `Easy Encoder.exe`).
 4. You're ready to run the application!

+### Running the Editor Version

+1. Install Godot 4.x.
+2. Clone or download this repository.
+3. Add [ffmpeg](https://ffmpeg.org/) to your system PATH.
+4. Open `project.godot` in Godot.
+5. Run the project (F5 or ▶ in the Godot editor).

+The main scene is `main.tscn`, with the main script in `main.gd`.
+Supporting scripts live under `src/`.